YusufAlisan53/noteer/README.md

 # Noteer

 **Noteer** is a local-first, hyper-minimalist Markdown second-brain application.
-Designed as a distraction-free Obsidian alternative, Noteer gives you absolute ownership over your thoughts without the noise of bloated interfaces.
+Gives you absolute ownership over your thoughts without the noise of bloated interfaces.

 > [!WARNING]
 > **Pre-Alpha / Experimental Concept**